2021 NFL Predictions: Fantasy Studs and Duds at Every Position - NewsBreak

 2021 NFL Predictions: Fantasy Studs and Duds at Every Position

-If everyone could take Patrick Mahomes, Derrick Henry, Tyreek Hill, Stefon Diggs, and Travis Kelce on their fantasy roster, we’d all be competing for our league’s championships.
-There are a few dozen players across the board that will put up massive numbers every single year, and a fantasy owner is lucky to get two or maybe three of them on their squad.
-At the other spots, value picks are what decide whether you’re contending for a championship in the final few weeks of the season or are subject to whatever punishment is dealt out to the last-place finisher.www.chatsports.com
+If everyone could boast Patrick Mahomes, Derrick Henry, Tyreek Hill, Stefon Diggs and Travis Kelce on their fantasy rosters, we would all be competing for championships.
+There are a few dozen players across the board who will put up massive numbers every year, and a fantasy owner is lucky to get two or maybe three of them on their squad.
+At the other spots, value picks are what decide whether you are contending for a championship or are subject to whatever punishment is dealt out to the last-placed finisher.bleacherreport.com

 Comments / 0